JFan2016/CarND-Advanced-Lane-Lines/README.md

 Moreover, we also perform a few somewhat ancillary operations while we're at it.

-1. Draw the slinding windows, the selected pixels, and the modeled quadratic curve onto a copy of the image.
+1. Draw the sliding windows, the selected pixels, and the modeled quadratic curve onto a copy of the image.
 2. Recompute the function fit after scaling the pixel locations to real world values, then use these model fit parameters to